25 November 2016

-Regarding this matter, The Danish Gambling Authority refers to ‘Instruction on retail planning’ (’Vejledning om detailhandelsplanlægning (link is external)) by the Danish Ministry of Environment and the Danish Nature Agency.
+Regarding this matter, The Danish Gambling Authority refers to ‘Instruction on retail planning’ (’Vejledning om detailhandelsplanlægning' (only available)) by the Danish Ministry of Environment and the Danish Nature Agency.
 The publication refers to rulings made by the Environmental Board of Appeal.

 It appears from the instruction that a shop unit must be an independent shop with physical limits from the surroundings.
 Furthermore, the shop must have direct access from the open or from a public, communal area.

 Each shop must appear and work as individual units, separated both in function and physically by design, signboards et cetera.
 It is mandatory that the shops have the possibility to be closed from the communal area, one by one.
 This means that the area used for the costumers’ payment must be placed inside the demarcation of each shop.
 It is not allowed to have a direct, free access from the sales area of one shop to the other.
 Furthermore, it must not be possible to bring a product from one shop and pay for it in another shop.